 Surprisingly, the OB-8 also features advanced technology.
 120 memories, light-weight, a pleasant keyboard, acceptable technical reliability, MIDI, advanced (PAGE 2!) functions.

 Finally, unlike many other vintage classic synthesizers, the OB-8 is still available on the secondhand market.
-Ranging at prices between 4000 and 6000 Euros, this synthesizer seems to be one last opportunity to bring the aura and power of the original vintage sound into your studio.
+Ranging at prices between 3500 and 5500 Euros, this synthesizer seems to be one last opportunity to bring the aura and power of the original polyphonic vintage sound into your studio.
 At a – more or less – realistic price …